All Episodes

 Sun has to be the major factor.

-If you don't believe me, imagine waking up tomorrow morning, turning on the news and hearing the sun mysteriously went out.
+If you don't believe me, imagine waking up tomorrow morning, turning on the news, and hearing the sun mysteriously went out.

-If it we're dead.
+If that ever happened, we're dead.

-Back in a you want to talk about warming?
+You want to talk about warming?

 Back up.